Defence welcomes all expressions of public support for our people deployed on operations overseas.

 To ensure that all items are able to be delivered to our deployed forces, donors are asked to ensure that packages contain non-perishable goods only.
 Previous experience has shown that items that are not robustly packaged can break open during transit, which can lead to infestation and spoilage of perishable goods.

-All items must be submitted to an Australia Post outlet by the cut-off date of Friday 14 April 2017 and meet the requirements and restrictions detailed on the Defence website.
+All items must be submitted to an Australia Post outlet by the cut-off date of Friday 8 December 2017 and meet the requirements and restrictions detailed on this page.

 Please ensure that parcels do not contain alcohol, pornography or culturally offensive / inappropriate written material.